What is Network Infrastructure Security?

 Network Infrastructure Security, typically applied to enterprise IT environments, is a process of protecting the underlying networking infrastructure by installing preventative measures to deny unauthorized access, modification, deletion, and theft of resources and data.
 These security measures can include access control, application security, firewalls, virtual private networks (VPN), behavioral analytics, intrusion prevention systems, and wireless security.

-Network Infrastructure Security requires a holistic approach of ongoing processes and practices to ensure that the underlying infrastructure remains protected.
+Network Infrastructure Security requires a holistic approach to ongoing processes and practices to ensure that the underlying infrastructure remains protected.
 The Cybersecurity and Infrastructure Security Agency (CISA) recommends considering several approaches when addressing what methods to implement.

-The greatest threat of network infrastructure security is from hackers and malicious applications that attack and attempt to gain control over the routing infrastructure.
-Network infrastructure components include all the devices needed for network communications, including routers, firewalls, switches, servers, load-balancers, intrusion detection systems (IDS), domain name system (DNS), and storage systems.
+The greatest threat to network infrastructure security is from hackers and malicious applications that attack and attempt to gain control over the routing infrastructure.
+Network infrastructure components include all the devices needed for network communications, including routers, firewalls, switches, servers, load-balancers, intrusion detection systems (IDS), domain name systems (DNS), and storage systems.
 Each of these systems presents an entry point to hackers who want to place malicious software on target networks.

 Network infrastructure security, when implemented well, provides several key benefits to a business’s network.

 - Improved resource sharing saves on costs: Due to protection, resources on the network can be utilized by multiple users without threat, ultimately reducing the cost of operations.

 - Shared site licenses: Security ensures that site licenses would be cheaper than licensing every machine.

 - File sharing improves productivity: Users can securely share files across the internal network.

 - Internal communications are secure: Internal email and chat systems will be protected from prying eyes.